geogardenclub/geogardenclub_ai_playground/README.md

 * Folder icon (StorageQueryCommand): This works just like the ImageQueryCommand, except that instead of sending an image (encoded as a byte stream) to the Gemini Model, the command instead sends the URI to a Google Storage file along with the prompt text.
 This URI is hardcoded in the StorageQueryCommand file.
 (The response does not display the image at the URI at this time, just the prompt and the response.)
 * Send icon (TextSendCommand): Sends just the prompt text.
 Both the text and the Gemini model's response are printed.

-The above icons implement the functions provided by the sample app, and are provided just to ensure that this refactoring has not inadvertently introduced a bug into the system.
+The above icons implement the functions provided by Google's sample app, and are available just to ensure that this refactoring has not inadvertently introduced a bug into the system.

-The actual motivation for this app is the final (flower) icon in the row, which implements an interface to a mockup of a GeoGardenClub database and allows experimentation with the quality of responses provided by the model.
+The actual motivation for this app is the final (flower) icon in the row, which implements the interface to the GeoGardenClub chatbot and allows experimentation with the quality of responses provided by the model.

 For example, here is a conversation with an early implementation of the chatbot in which the queries were submitted using the flower icon.
-This meant that the model was invoking the Function Calling API to access the mockup database to answer the questions.

 <img width="300px" src="example-screen-3.png">

+## Quota issues

+The Vertex AI API defaults to a limit of 5 content queries per minute.
+Since some queries lead to chained function calls, it is easily possible to exceed this limit, resulting in an error message like this:

+*Quota exceeded for aiplatform.googleapis.com/generate_content_requests_per_minute_per_project_per_base_model with base model: gemini-1.5-flash.
+Please submit a quota increase request. https://cloud.google.com/vertex-ai/docs/generative-ai/quotas-genai.*

+I submitted a request to increase the limit from 5 to 15, which was granted immediately and took effect within a few minutes.

 ## Architecture